Addressing Sexual Abuse

 What happens if a dental technologist is found to have committed sexual abuse?

-According to the legislative framework, if proven sexual abuse involves certain sexual acts, then the member’s certificate of registration must be revoked.
+According to the legislative framework, if proven sexual abuse involves certain sexual acts, then the registrant’s certificate of registration must be revoked.

 These acts include: